Strategies for Inclusive Faculty/Staff Recruitment & Hiring

 - Department Chair are encouraged to consult with university leaders responsible for diversity and inclusion and with faculty development program to prepare for the new colleague’s arrival on campus and on-boarding activities.

-- Academic units and Deans are encouraged to continue the pipeline and relationship building efforts for future searches continues, as outlined in previous sections.
+- Academic units/Deans/Hiring Managers are encouraged to continue the pipeline and relationship building efforts for future searches continues, as outlined in previous sections.